Stellaris Ascension Perks Tier List

 7. Arcology Project / Machine Worlds / Hive Worlds

-Ring worlds are the best research, energy/trade, and alloy worlds you can get.
+Ring segments are the best research, energy/trade, and alloy worlds you can get.
 However, ring worlds are not good for unity and mining.
 To get the best planets for unity/mineral production, you’ll need these world-shaping ascension perks.
 Plus, you can build orbital rings around these worlds and boost production even further.

 Of course you can use +20 sized Gaia worlds for mineral production, but to produce most amount of unity on a single planet, you’ll need an ecumenopolis or a machine world.
+Special coordination district are god tier for unity production.

 8. Galactic Force Projection